MatthewCash/devicectrl-common/README.md

 # devicectrl-common

-This is the common library for `devicectrl`, providing core data structures for devices and the network API.
+This is the common library for `devicectrl`, providing core data structures for devices and the network API along with implementations of some protocols.

 devicectrl is a local-first smart home and IoT stack focusing on simplicity, reliability, and speed.
 I designed it for my own use, it lacks any features that I do not find useful.
 This project is not complete and will evolve as I add new capabilities.